 Suction pump for tethered scars and acne scars

 Hand pump that can produce 800 mBar underpressure in order to elevate tethered acne scars (the rolling type of acne scars) and depressed, tethered scars.
-Comes with two different size round suction cups, 16 and 20 mm diameter.
+Comes with four differently sized suction cups.
+Tree round, one oval.

 HOW TO USE THE PUMP